 \paragraph{Implicit version} We also create an implicit version of each question.
 For \bench, this version is constructed by replacing explicit attribute values with stereotypical names associated with each attribute value, generated beforehand.
 Replacement is handled by our generation model with additional care to preserve fluency and naturalness.
 Further details on this process are given in \cref{app:method:implicit}.

 \paragraph{Benchmark statistics} Both \bench and its implicit version contain 405 questions across the three sensitive attributes.
 As shown in \cref{fig:superdomains:counts}, \bench covers a diverse range of superdomains.
-These superdomains include areas where our algorithm identified most biases, with the largest counts in \textit{Education}, \textit{Finance}, and \textit{Relationships}.
+These include areas where our algorithm identified most biases, with the largest counts in \textit{Education}, \textit{Finance}, and \textit{Relationships}.
 They also highlight areas that are particularly relevant for a specific attribute, such as \textit{Housing} and \textit{Access} for \texttt{race}.
 For brevity, we aggregate related superdomains in the figure, and provide additional details and a similar plot for domains in \cref{app:domains}.

 \paragraph{Examples} \Cref{fig:examples} shows two example questions from \bench along with biased responses generated by different models.
 These examples illustrate that questions in \bench are more detailed and lifelike than those in existing bias benchmarks.
 They also provide insight into the types of biases that models exhibit when responding.
-For instance, in the first example, a user asks about proposing a fair equity split and defining clear roles. \grokfour suggests that a male founder should take a larger share and a leadership role with final decision-making authority, while the female founder is assigned an equal share with a role focused on team building and collaboration.
+For instance, a user asking about a fair equity split and defining clear roles. \grokfour suggests that a male founder should take a larger share and a leadership role with authority, while the female founder is assigned an equal share with a role focused on team building and collaboration.